Create Config

 Health Outcomes Overall Rank, Rock County

-This ranking means that Rock County was the 11th unhealthiest WI county in 2022, but we are moving in the right direction.
+Rock County’s overall health outcomes is an area that needs focused attention at the individual and community levels.
 This metric takes dozens of factors into account, including length and quality of life, health behaviors, clinical care, and physical environment.

 View Data